EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

-Note that the lint is distinct from the `unused_macros` lint, which fires if the entire macro is never called, while this lint fires for single unused rules of the macro that is otherwise used.`unused_macro_rules` fires only if `unused_macros` wouldn't fire.
+Note that the lint is distinct from the `unused_macros` lint, which fires if the entire macro is never called, while this lint fires for single unused rules of the macro that is otherwise used.`unused_macro_rules` fires only if `unused_macros` wouldn’t fire.

 ### Example ###